Analida's Ethnic Spoon

 If you were to enjoy a bowl of rice pudding in India (Kheer), it would likely be flavored with cardamom, rosewater, raisins, and a garnish of crushed pistachios.
 In Iran, your rice pudding might be a brilliant shade of yellow because they use saffron to flavor it.

-How to make arroz con leche
+How to Make Arroz con Leche

 What's so lovely about making arroz con leche is that you only need a few simple ingredients for it to come together.
 It's also a very flexible recipe if you're vegan or lactose intolerant!
 My recipe calls for regular milk, but you can use non-dairy milk or even canned coconut milk if you choose.
 Keep in mind, coconut cream is very rich and shouldn't be swapped for coconut milk.

 Careful with the amount of sugar you add to your rice pudding.
-Sugar attracts water molecules so too much of it won't allow the liquid to absorb into the rice.
+Sugar attracts water molecules, so too much of it won't allow the liquid to absorb into the rice.
 Unlike other dishes that can be sped up with more heat, arroz con leche requires patience.

-1. Gather all your ingredients and have them measured out and ready to go before beginning the dish.
+• Step 1: Gather all your ingredients and have them measured out and ready to go before beginning the dish.

-3. Put the raisins in a bowl and pour some rum over them until they are just submerged.
+• Step 3: Put the raisins in a bowl and pour some rum over them until they are just submerged.
 This is about ½ cup.
 Microwave the raisins in the rum for about 30 seconds to warm them up in the rum.
 This will help them soak up some rum.

-6. Stir in the evaporated milk.
+• Step 6: Stir in the evaporated milk.

-7. Pour in the sweetened condensed milk.
+• Step 7: Add the sweetened condensed milk.

-8. Add the vanilla and a pinch of salt to the pot and stir to combine.
+• Step 8: Add the vanilla and a pinch of salt to the pot and stir to combine.

-9. Strain the rum from the raisins and then add the raisins to the pot and stir to combine.
+• Step 9: Strain the rum from the raisins and then add the raisins to the pot and stir to combine.
 Drink the strained rum or save for a cocktail, cheers!

-10. Combine all the last ingredients and keep stirring until you have a nice creamy, slightly thick consistency of soft yogurt.
+• Step 10: Combine all the last ingredients and keep stirring until you have a nice creamy, slightly thick consistency of soft yogurt.

 Frequently Asked Questions

-• Why is my arroz con leche is too soupy?
 Keep simmering until thick or egg yolks will save you.
 Crack an egg and separate the egg yolk from the white in a bowl.
 Break the yolk with a fork and stir.
 In a separate bowl, take out about ½ cup of rice pudding and stir until it's no longer steaming.
 Quickly mix in the egg yolk to the separated rice pudding until combined.
 Now, add the mixture to your pot.
 It should thicken up in 5-7 minutes.

-• Does it matter if I use golden or regular raisins?
 Either one works!
 If you don't like raisins, feel free to omit them.

-• My leftover arroz con leche is really thick the next day.
-What can I do?
-Once you take a portion from the refrigerator, microwave it until just warm.
-Add a little milk, stir in and warm up again.
+Once you take a portion from the refrigerator, microwave it until it's just warm.
+Add a little milk, stir it in, and warm up again.
 Repeat this until you reach the desired consistency.
 Leftover arroz con leche is really yummy when warmed up!

 Do you want to explore more Latin dessert recipes?
 One of my favorites is coconut flan that is a baked custard with a caramel sauce.
 Many family gatherings would likely include tres leches cake.
 If you are in a hurry, you can pick up some puff pastry at the store to make some pastelitos de guava that are easy to fill and bake.